softindex/datakernel/README.md

 ## Project status
 Please note that DataKernel framework was **massively improved and restructured** into a new project named **[ActiveJ](https://github.com/activej/activej)**.
-DataKernel **will not be maintained** anymore.
+Now it's even more streamlined, convenient, and powerful!
 We highly recommend you to migrate to **ActiveJ**.
-It's even more streamlined, convenient, and powerful!

 ## Introduction